adeel-ifti/azure-terraform-modules/Vault-kubernetes-gcp-storage-backend/README.md

 # GCP Kubernetes - Hashi Vault with Bucket as backend and KMS for encryption

 Setting up:
-* Make sure gcloud sdk is installed and connected with you gcp account & project.
+* Make sure gcloud sdk is installed and connected to your gcp account & project.
 * gsutil is installed
 * Helm client is installed on your local machine, if not follow instructions at the bottom.
-* Vault client from Hashicorp is installed (to use vault status command)
+* Vault client from Hashicorp is installed, if not follow instructions at the bottom .

 Create work directory and GCP Storage bucket for vault backend: